itxnargis/countdown-timer/README.md

 ## Description

-This project is a website that displays a countdown timer for an old iPhone giveaway.
+This project is a website that displays a countdown timer for a birthday giveaway.
 It includes information about the giveaway, such as the end date, and dynamically updates the countdown in days, hours, minutes, and seconds.

 ## Screenshot